 Designed for back and shoulder comfort and support

 The North Face’s Borealis Backpack replaces the need to own multiple bags.
 This versatile backpack can take you from a hike to a vacation to your morning commute—and since it’s loaded with different compartments, you’ll always have an easy way to store your must-haves.
 This bag is crafted from a durable blend of nylon and polyester with a water-resistant finish, so you don't have to worry about getting caught in the rain.

 It comes equipped with tons of compartments—including a laptop sleeve, a padded tablet sleeve, and a fleece-lined pocket for sunglasses and keys.
-It also boasts two water bottle holders, which can double as classic pockets any time you need extra space.
+It also boasts two pockets to hold your favorite water bottles—and these can double as classic pockets any time you need extra space.
 With a lifetime warranty and design details for back and shoulder support, this is a backpack that you'll want to use for many years.